-An ongoing interest in artist run spaces and their possible or impossible structures , in self management under precarious situations and all sort of ways of organising and structure between artist, either to create parallel institutions ( Black Mountain College, Bauhaus or Escola Eina
+My ongoing interest in artist-run spaces and their possible or impossible structures, in self-management under precarious situations, and all sorts of ways of organising and structure between artists, either to create parallel institutions as did (Black Mountain College, Bauhaus, or Escola Eina

-(Barcelona) or to try and set up not new institutions but to institute , to provide with options for a certain people at a certain times of their lives and context (Bloomsbury Group, Group de Treball
+(Barcelona) among many others, or to try and set up not new institutions but to institute, to provide with options for certain people at certain times of their lives and context (Bloomsbury Group, Group de Treball

-My starting point for this investigation is Five Years , the artist run project and space with whom I am involved since 1998.
-To revise , to map our threads and our trajectory has been my aim and I am studying the matter for the last few years.
-A basic tool of my methodology is "comparative tactics" "genealogy, historic reviews" and "practice based re-search".
+A starting point for this investigation is Five Years, the artist-run project and space with which I am involved since 1998.
+To revise, to map our threads and our trajectory has been my aim and I am studying the matter for the last few years.

-The knowledge of Beta-Local's existence is only possible trough out practice, in my case for having shown and given a performative workshop at the artist run space in Guatemala: Proyectos Ultravioleta.
-Stefan Benchoam who is one if its "makers" had been there few months before my trip to Guatemala in January 2011 doing a summer residence there and talked to me about it.
+The knowledge of Beta-Local's existence is only possible throughout practice, in my case for having shown and given a performative workshop at the artist-run space in Guatemala: Proyectos Ultravioleta.
+Stefan Benchoam who is one if its "makers" had been there a few months before my trip to Guatemala in January 2011 doing a summer residence there and talked to me about it.

-The next step was to contact Beta-Local and establish email and skipe communication, basically with Beatriz Santiago Muñoz one of the artist that lead the project in San Juan.
-Our dialogue was fruitful and after considering a few possibilities for exchange etc etc a question of time line and schedules narrows down the situation and as part of the process it just appear to me that to actually use the time slot for the invitation to Beta-Local's artist or associates, to actually "present, unfold, activate " what Beta-Local structure is about and its few lines of work.
+The next step was to contact Beta-Local and establish email and skype communication, basically with Beatriz Santiago Muñoz one of the artists that lead the project in San Juan.
+Our dialogue was fruitful and after considering a few possibilities for exchange etc a question of timeline and schedules narrows down the situation and as part of the process it just appear to me that to actually use the time slot for the invitation to Beta-Local's artist or associates, to actually "present, unfold, activate " what Beta-Local structure is about and it's few lines of work.

-Under this premise here it is what was done and how was resolved in terms of the use of time and space .
+The premise presented here it is what was done and how was resolved in terms of the use of time and space.

 Beta-Local(ThreeYears) in Five Years

-During the 3 weekends of the show , a few of the main lines of work at Beta-Local will be activated , plus some online projects and guest from Five Years members and close collaborators .
+During the 3 weekends of the show, a few of the main lines of work at Beta-Local will be activated, plus some online projects and guests from Five Years members and close collaborators.

-At the opening night we will bring El Comedor de Los Viernes to our space with Puerto Rican food recipes by Beta-Local members.
+On the opening night, we will bring El Comedor de Los Viernes to our space with Puerto Rican food recipes by Beta-Local members.